OMAGGARWAL2/SCHOOL-BLOG/science-article.md

-This is the original science article from main branch.
+This is a conflicting science article from add-article branch.